z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 ```

 The -m option to zcc causes it to output a _map_ file.
 The map is a text file
-containing the address of all the symbols the compiler used in generating its
+containing the addresses of all the symbols the compiler used in generating its
 output.
 You can use it to find the location of main(), BiFrost, the tile
 buffers, etc., which can be useful when working with a disassembler, debugger or
 memory monitor.
 In this build, the first run of appmake uses the +glue target